 They say that presentation is everything.
 And while that’s not always true, it’s pretty important for soups.
 Even the most delicious soup can look like a bowl of slop without the right finishing touches.

 Grated cheese, cream and yogurt look stunning sprinkled on top, but they can also add a great component to the soup’s flavor profile.
 Croutons, nuts and tortilla chips can balance out the texture of a fully pureed soup.
-And nothing says fancy like a sprig of thyme and your favorite fresh herbs!
+And nothing says fancy like a sprig of thyme or your favorite fresh herbs!

 Save It For Later